 Representative of Contractor

-Contractor shall, by the Effective Date, designate in writing a responsible Person who shall serve as the representative of Contractor in all matters related to this Agreement and shall inform the WPWMA in writing of such designation and of any limitations upon his or her authority to bind Contractor.
+Contractor shall, by the Initial Commencement Date, designate in writing a responsible Person who shall serve as the representative of Contractor in all matters related to this Agreement and shall inform the WPWMA in writing of such designation and of any limitations upon his or her authority to bind Contractor.
 The WPWMA may rely upon action taken by such designated representative as actions of Contractor, unless they are outside the scope of the authority delegated to him/her by Contractor as communicated to the WPWMA.

 Duty of Contractor Not To Discriminate; Accessibility

-Contractor shall not discriminate in the employment of Persons engaged in the performance of this Agreement or in the operation of the Facility on account of race, ancestry, religion or religious creed, color, age, sex, sexual orientation, gender, gender identity, gender expression, genetic information, national origin, marital status, medical condition, disability, military and veteran status, pregnancy, childbirth and related medical conditions, or any other classification protected by Federal, State or local laws or as otherwise prohibited by applicable WPWMA policy. .
+Contractor shall not discriminate in the employment of Persons engaged in the performance of this Agreement or in the operation of the Facility on account of race, ancestry, religion or religious creed, color, age, sex, sexual orientation, gender, gender identity, gender expression, genetic information, national origin, marital status, medical condition, disability, military and veteran status, pregnancy, childbirth and related medical conditions, or any other classification protected by Federal, State or local laws or as otherwise prohibited by applicable WPWMA policy.
 The Facility shall be designed in compliance with the accessibility requirements of the Americans with Disabilities Act.

 Right to Enter and Inspect Facility